pateli18/kgl-renthop/README.md

 * `cv_folds`: number of folds used in k-fold cross-validation
 * `predictors`: predictors used in the model

-*chosen_models.csv* is a dataset that stores the output of models chosen through cross-validation, including:
+*chosen_model.csv* is a dataset that stores the output of models chosen through cross-validation, including:
 * `timestamp`: date / time model was run
 * `model`: model type (log, rf, xgboost)
 * `parameters`: parameters of the model